codicolus/haildata_analysis/scripts/analysing_haildata_using_tmap_md.md

 ```

 To calculate the hail days, days with an observation of 100%-hail
 probability are summed up for each raster cell.
-For this, we make use of
+For this, we use some
-some `dplyr`-magic\!
+`dplyr`-magic\!
 First, we group the data with all variables we want to keep.
 The first
 variables in the grouping are the auxiliary date-related variables we
-created in Section **Setup -\> Hail Observations**.
+created in Section **Setup → Hail Observations**.
 Further, we now take
 advantage of the previously determined raster cells, such that a
 specific day with a hail observation does only count **ONCE** for a
 specific raster cell.
 As we want every hail observation on one specific